Ahmedzaid16/Ahmedzaid16/README.md

  <img src="https://komarev.com/ghpvc/?username=Ahmedzaid16&style=for-the-badge&color=blue" width="200" />
 </div>

-- 👋 Hi, I’m @Ahmed Zaid
-- 👀 I’m interested in programing
-- 🌱 I’m currently learning Cyber Security And Machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://www.linkedin.com/in/ahmed-zaid-3525111b7

 <!---
 Ahmedzaid16/Ahmedzaid16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.